What is a rotator cuff repair?

 The anesthesiologist will continuously monitor your heart rate, blood pressure, breathing, and blood oxygen level during the surgery.

-The skin over the surgical site will be cleansed with an antiseptic solution.
+The skin over your surgical site will be cleansed with an antiseptic solution.

-The doctor will make an incision in the shoulder area.
-The incision will vary depending on the type of surgery (open surgery, arthroscopy, or a combination of both) that may be performed.
+Your healthcare provider will make an incision in the shoulder area.
+The incision will vary depending on the type of surgery (open surgery, arthroscopy, or a combination of both) that may be done.

 The arthroscope (if used) will be inserted through the incision.